bgoonz/Cheat-Sheets/src/pages/javascript.md

   return list;
 }

-downToOne(5)
+downToOne(5);
 //=> [ 5, 4, 3, 2, 1 ]
 ```

 #### Catamorphisms

-Catamorphisms are the opposite of Anamorphisms, in that they take objects of more complex structure and *fold* them into simpler structures.
+Catamorphisms are the opposite of Anamorphisms, in that they take objects of more complex structure and _fold_ them into simpler structures.
 Take the following example `product` which take a list of integers and returns a single integer.

 **Sample code**